Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Proofs for Section

-With the definition of an optimistic covering at hand, the \Vovkalg\ algorithm can be directly generalized to infinite model classes by performing the updates on an optimistic cover (\cref{alg:TA-infinite}). \begin{proposition}[\Vovkalg~with covering for RL] For any model class $\cM$ and an associated optimistic $\rho$-cover $(\tPP,\cM_0)$, the \Vovkalg~subroutine
+which measures the estimation complexity of $\cM$ for $K$-step interaction.
+With the above definitions at hand, the \Vovkalg\ algorithm can be directly generalized to infinite model classes by performing the updates on an optimistic cover (\cref{alg:TA-infinite}). \begin{proposition}[\Vovkalg~with covering for RL] For any model class $\cM$ and an associated optimistic $\rho$-cover $(\tPP,\cM_0)$, the \Vovkalg~subroutine

 with $\mu^1=\Unif(\cM_0)$ and $\etap=\etar=1/3$ achieves the following bound with probability at least $1-\delta$: